Don’t Get Burned by a Bad Agent: Protect Yourself by Asking These Crucial Questions When Selling Your Home

 How do you interview a realtor for selling a house?

+The burning question, “How do you interview a potential realtor?”
 When interviewing potential agents, it’s important to ask the right questions to ensure that you are working with someone who is qualified, experienced, and capable of meeting your needs.
 In addition to the questions outlined in this post, you may also want to ask about their communication style, availability, and negotiation skills.

 What should you not say when selling a house?